 Disability rights and responsibilities in schools

 Every child should have access to education.
-This page explains the laws in place to make sure students with disabilities have the right to take part in education on the same basis as their peers.
+This page explains the laws in place to make sure students with disability have the right to take part in education on the same basis as their peers.

-Our site also has specific information about different disabilities.
+Our site also has information about:

 For an Easy English version of this topic see: